freckle/commenter-action/README.md

     integrity of the packages being updated.
 ```

+## Reading the Comment Body from a File

+If `body` is omitted, a file named `.github/commenter/{name}.md` is read from
+the default branch for the comment contents.
+The `.github/commenter/` prefix can
+be changed via `inputs.body-file-prefix`.
+The complete path, or just the name
+part, can be specified via the `body-file` and `body-file-name` attributes of
+the configuration, respectively.

 ## Acknowledgements

 This action was highly inspired by (and began as a copy of)